Y2O-Dev/Internship-Projects_darey.io/project_05.md

 ---

-## Step 3:Configuration of Mysql client
+## Step 3: Configuration of Mysql client

 - Update, upgrade, and install mysql: